Rural Business-Cooperative Service, USDA.

 Start Supplemental Information

-The Agency encourages applications that will help improve life in rural America.
-See information on the Interagency Task Force on Agriculture and Rural Prosperity found at: www.usda.gov/ruralprosperity.
-Applicants are encouraged to consider projects that provide measurable results in helping rural communities build robust and sustainable economies through strategic investments in infrastructure, partnerships, and innovation.
+The agency encourages applications that will help advance equity and improve outcomes in rural America.
+Applicants are encouraged to consider projects that provide measurable results in helping rural communities build robust and sustainable economies through strategic investments in infrastructure, partnerships and innovation.
+Please note that this Notice does not award points for these strategies.

 Catalog of Federal Domestic Assistance Number: 10.351.

-Dates: The deadline for completed applications must be received in the USDA Rural Development State Office no later than 4:30 p.m. (local time) on Start Printed Page 8550May 14, 2020, to be eligible for FY 2020 grant funding.
+Dates: The deadline for completed applications to be received in the USDA Rural Development State Office has been established as no later than 4:30 p.m. (local time) on March 31, 2021.
+A list of the USDA Rural Development State Offices can be found at: https://www.rd.usda.gov/page/state-offices.

 A. Program Description